katieburak/diversedata.github.io/website_files/instructions/how_to_render_website.md

 **Optional** - To Clean Dependencies

-To see which packages are installed but are not used, run:
+To see which packages are installed but are not used, run in the R console with the R project opened and the environment restored:

 ```r
 renv::clean()